BieAnimaton/Emotions-Mineration/README.md

 # Emotions-Mineration-M.L

-This is a project about achine Learning using NLTK (Natural Language Tool Kit) that mine your emotion in one sentence.
+This is a project about Machine Learning using NLTK (Natural Language Tool Kit) that mine your emotion in one sentence.

 ## Image
 ![mineração](https://user-images.githubusercontent.com/52220244/97980921-48eeef00-1db0-11eb-995d-121a649b7639.JPG)